D-Robotics/rdk_doc_en/docs/clang_development/cdev_dnn_api/dnn_infer.md

 - ``resizer_count``: Number of resizer input-source branches in the model (≤input_count).
 When the model processes a batch of data, one resizer input-source branch handles one roi.
 - ``roiCount``: Total number of rois, its value is ``batch * resizer_count``
 - ``data_batch``: The number of data batches that the model needs to infer, its value is ``roiCount / resizer_count``
 - ``model_batch``: The batch size used internally by the model, i.e., the batch_size input to the model during inference.
-Horizon Toolchain supports compiling the model as a batch model.
+D-Robotics Toolchain supports compiling the model as a batch model.

 Input/Output Example Explanation: